Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Experiments and Results

-Non-contamination experiments omit all non-benign samples during training, whereas $4\%$ of non-benign samples are included for both datasets in contamination experiments.
-This is due to NF-UNSW-NB15-v2 having a natural attack contamination of approximately 4\%.
-Therefore, to ensure experimental equality, NF-CSE-CIC-IDS2018-v2 was matched in contamination.
+Non-contamination experiments omitted all attack samples during training, whereas 4\% of attack samples were included for both datasets in contamination experiments.
+This is due to NF-UNSW-NB15-v2 having a natural attack contamination level of approximately 4\%.
+Therefore, to ensure experimental equality, NF-CSE-CIC-IDS2018-v2 was contaminated to the same degree.